vasilakisfil/Introspected-REST/README.md

 ## Conclusion
+>  The best software architecture “knows” what changes often and makes that easy.
+>
+> --- Paul Clements
+>

 We are not giving a solution here.
 We are giving food for thought.
 The actual solutions will come by the community